-The Weather MCP Server provides weather information through the Model Context Protocol, leveraging the Open-Meteo API to deliver current and historical weather data for specified locations without requiring an API key.
+The Weather MCP Server provides weather information through the Model Context Protocol (MCP) using the Open-Meteo API.
+This server allows you to retrieve current weather data for any city as well as historical weather information and timezone-specific datetime information.

 pip install mcp_weather_server